-Bucharest, the capital of Romania - late May, 2018.
+Bucharest, the capital of Romania, late May, 2018.
 I was here for a solo hike across the Maramures region in the far north of the country.
-Before my regional flight later in the day, I took a few pictures of the main sites in the city that interested me.
+Before my next flight later in the day, I visited some of the sites in the city that interested me.

 Maramures is on the border with Ukraine.
-It's a 400-mile flight from Bucharest to Satu Mare and then two mini-bus trips with an overnight stay.
+To get there, it's a 400-mile flight from Bucharest to Satu Mare plus two mini-bus trips and an overnight stay.
 I could have taken the two-day train ride (plus two buses) but I wanted to get moving.

 Gutter Wall, Satu Mare.

 Five days, ninety-plus miles.
-I picked Maramures because my research informed me that it is almost medieval in some sections and I knew I'd have it to myself.
+I picked Maramures because my research informed me that it is almost medieval in places and I was certain to have it to myself.
 No trail markers, no sag wagons.
-It's surrounded by mountains and far enough away from Bucharest that it wasn't as impacted by the former Communist government that made a mess of everything else.
-Normally, I do some kind of Point-A to Point-B hike but I wanted to be in the general vicinity of the older villages, especially the ones away from the main roads.
-Hence, this journey ended up resembling the steps of a lousy dancer.
+Maramures is surrounded by mountains and far enough away from Bucharest that it wasn't as impacted by the former Communist government that had made a mess of everything else.
+Normally, I do a Point A-to-B trek but I wanted to visit some of the older villages, especially the ones away from the main roads.
+Hence, the journey ended up resembling the steps of a very confused hiker.

-In the morning, the second bus dropped me off on the side of the road.
-I climbed over a barbed-wire fence and began my hike.
-As always, this was open-country work - weeds, riverbeds, animal trails, farm tracks and ancient footpaths.
-A few unpleasant but necessary miles on pavement.
+I was let off on the side of the road and climbed a fence to begin my hike.
+As always, this would be strictly open-country: weeds, riverbeds, animal trails, farm tracks, ancient footpaths and a few unfortunate miles on pavement.
 I had two compasses, a stack of satellite maps and the phone's GPS for confirmation.
 The Eastern Carpathians are in the distance, I'd get there in a couple of days.
-My first destination is the tiny village of Văleni, about 18-19 miles straight ahead.
+My first destination is the tiny village of Văleni, about 18-19 miles ahead.

 I keep places like this in my back pocket, just in case.